nashville-software-school/server-side-python-curriculum/README.md

 ## Platform Development

-Once all teams have built the initial version of the API, it will then be up to the team to determine which of the remaining projects will be built next.
-In fact, all the work that you do for the next three months will be determined by you and your teammates, collectively.
+Once all teams have built the initial version of the API, you will receive your next project.

-Your management team will provide guidance on what the organization's top priorities are.
-Each time you complete a project, there will be several choices for what you can do next.

-Once you have decided on a project, your management team will ensure that you have the proper training in the skills, concepts, and tools needed to complete the project, and then you will fulfill the requirements for the project until you are done, as defined in the [Bangazon Definition of Done](https://github.com/nashville-software-school/bangazon-inc/blob/master/EMPLOYEE_HANDBOOK.md#definition-of-done).
+Your management team will ensure that you have the proper training in the skills, concepts, and tools needed to complete the project, and then you will fulfill the requirements for the project until you are done, as defined in the [Bangazon Definition of Done](https://github.com/nashville-software-school/bangazon-llc/blob/master/EMPLOYEE_HANDBOOK.md#definition-of-done).

 # Learning Objectives